Albion Municipal Airport

 Albion Municipal Airport (ICAO: KBVN, FAA LID: BVN) is a public use airport located three nautical miles (6 km) northwest of the central business district of Albion, in Boone County, Nebraska, United States.
 It is owned by the Albion Airport Authority.
 According to the FAA's National Plan of Integrated Airport Systems for 2009–2013, it is classified as a general aviation airport.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned BVN by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Albion Municipal Airport covers an area of 113 acre at an elevation of 1,806 feet (550 m) above mean sea level.
 It has one runway designated 15/33 with a concrete surface measuring 3,700 by 60 feet (1,128 x 18 m).

-For the 12-month period ending July 23, 2008, the airport had 5,100 general aviation aircraft operations, an average of 13 per day.
-At that time there were 11 aircraft based at this airport: 91% single-engine and 9% multi-engine.
+For the 12-month period ending July 13, 2023, the airport had 5,100 general aviation aircraft operations, an average of 98 per week.
+At that time there were 14 aircraft based at this airport: 12 single-engine, 1 multi-engine, and 1 helicopter.